ddoodev/guide/docs/advanced-guide/sharding/internals.md

 # Sharding internals

 Internally, Discordoo uses `node-ipc` module for interprocess communication.
+Big thanks to its [authors](https://github.com/sponsors/RIAEvangelist).

 Each sharding instance (process, worker or cluster) has a unique DiscordooSnowflake.
 It is similar to Discord or Twitter snowflake, but modified to suit our needs.